Support Is Growing For A Universal Designated Hitter In Major League Baseball

 — FOX Sports: Braves (@FOXSportsBraves) June 17, 2018

 Now, as reported by the Wall Street Journal, the support for the DH has spread from some fans, to owners, to managers and unions, and has finally reached the players.
-The game has reached a point in it’s evolution where by the time pitchers have reached the MLB, some haven’t faced live pitching since they were in high school.
+The game has reached a point in its evolution where by the time pitchers have reached the MLB, some haven’t faced live pitching since they were in high school.
 Others do have worries about an injury that could come from a wild pitch, retaliatory bean-ball, or pulling a muscle on an awkward swing.
-They realize what is at stake now, not only in regards to time potentially spent on the disabled list, but a career ending injury, or decreased earning power.
+They realize what is at stake now, not only in regard to time potentially spent on the disabled list, but also a career-ending injury or decreased earning power.
 Every season, since inter-league play has begun, a pitcher has gone down with injuries related to hitting or running the bases.

 Many hitters are in favor of making the DH universal as well.
 The move would create a demand for 15 more hitters.
 That means aging veterans can potentially add a couple more seasons to their career.
-Someone that is a defensive liability, but a monster at the plate can suddenly have a legitimate long term career, and be paid very well for it.
+Someone that is a defensive liability but a monster at the plate can suddenly have a legitimate long-term career and be paid very well for it.
 Dave Kingman was the stereotype of this, and to a lesser degree, so was Tony Clark.
-Not everyone is on-board with the idea, but enough are that talks continue.
+Not everyone is on board with the idea, but enough are that talks continue.

 Designated hitter in the National league is “gaining momentum,” Tony Clark says.